Kaushik-Indukuri/personal-blog-posts/not-quite-faang.md

 These days, my dream looks different.

 I want to build things that feel alive.
 Products that make people feel something.
-I want to work with folks who are scrappy and ambitious, who laugh at bad jokes and debate product decisions over oat lattes.
+I want to work with folks who are scrappy and ambitious, who laugh at bad jokes and debate product decisions over oat lattes  (I don't actually drink coffee — boba, anyone?).

 I want to feel like I’m a human in a messy, meaningful journey.